 filter:social | From your algorithmically expanded network.
 Works on "Top" results, not "Latest". | filter:social |

 Brand monitoring trick.
-Combine from: with -from: to find what everyone except the brand itself says about the brand: "Tesla" -from:tesla.
-This single move is the difference between actionable signal and PR noise.
+Combine @ or a quoted brand name with -from: to find what everyone except the brand itself says about the brand: "Tesla" -from:tesla.
+That single move is the difference between actionable signal and PR noise, and it is the backbone of most social listening setups.

 Engagement Gating

 Filter by minimum (or maximum) engagement.
-These are essential for cutting through noise and surfacing viral content.
-They are also the operators most often missing from the official X API v2.
+These are essential for cutting through noise and surfacing viral content, and they are also the operators most often missing from the official X API v2.

 | Operator | Description | Example |